mcrice123/morphic2/src/pages/book1/book-1-page-28.md

     'Panel 3.',
     "\n",
     'Positioned on the left side of the panel, Errie suddenly swings around, slapping the vines with the cardboard wing on her right arm ("WHAP!").
-The vines',"'",' green glow flares up ("FSHSHH!") in response.
+The vines',"'",' limegreen glow flares up ("FSHSHH!") in response.
 Only three of them are visible, reaching out from the right side of the panel.', "\n\n",

     'Panel 4.',